ashleymays/Algorithms/README.md

 # Algorithms and Data Structures

 This is a collection of data structures and algorithms in C++ including explanations, comments, and links to further reading.
-It�s meant to be an educational resource for those that are new to data structures and algorithms, and to be a repository for new programmers to make their first or second contributions to.
+It's meant to be an educational resource for those that are new to data structures and algorithms, and to be a repository for new programmers to make their first or second contributions to.

 ## Data Structures and Algorithms Added
 ### Searching